 Theory of retracement

-Retracement implies correction of the previous movement.
-In other words, retracement is the ornamental name of the countertrend.
+Theory of retracement implies correction of the previous movement.
+In other words, theory of retracement is the ornamental name of the countertrend.
 According to the theory, 33% or the 1/3rd happens to be a strong support and a strong resistance level in a downtrend.

 Normally this 33% is very difficult to break through.
-But for any reason if ever this 33% is broken, price will get back to 50% retracement level.
-This is popularly known as half way retracement levels.
+But for any reason, if ever this 33% is broken, the price will get back to 50% retracement level.
+This is popularly known as halfway retracement levels.